 The Company's business is subject to extensive government regulation and a failure to comply with regulations could harm its business.
 The Company's business is subject to regulation or licensing in many states and in certain foreign countries.
 While the Company has had no material difficulty complying with regulations in the past, there can be no assurance that the Company will be able to continue to obtain all necessary licenses or approvals or that the cost of compliance will not prove to be material.
 Any inability of the Company to comply with government regulation or licensing requirements could materially adversely affect the Company.
 In addition, the Company's temporary services business entails employing individuals on a temporary basis and placing such individuals in clients' workplaces.
 Increased government regulation of the workplace or of the employer-employee relationship, or judicial or administrative proceedings related to such regulation, could materially adversely affect the Company.
 In addition, to the extent that government regulation imposes increased costs upon the Company, such as unemployment insurance taxes, there can be no assurance that such costs will not adversely impact the Company's profit margins.
+Further, lawsuits or other proceedings related to the Company's compliance with government regulations or licensing requirements could materially adversely affect the Company.
+For example, the Company is currently named as a defendant in litigation challenging its compliance with the Fair Credit Reporting Act.
+It is not possible to predict the outcome of such litigation; however, such litigation or any future lawsuits or proceedings related to the Company's compliance with government regulation or licensing requirements could consume substantial amounts of the Company's financial and managerial resources and might result in adverse publicity, regardless of the ultimate outcome of any such lawsuits or other proceedings.
+An unfavorable outcome with respect to such litigation or any future lawsuits or proceedings could, individually or in the aggregate, cause the Company to incur substantial liabilities that may have a material adverse effect upon the Company's business, financial condition or results of operations.

 Health care reform could increase the costs of the Company's temporary staffing operations.
-In March 2010, the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010 (collectively, the "Health Care Reform Laws") were signed into law in the United States.
-The Health Care Reform Laws include a large number of health-related provisions, including requiring most individuals to have health insurance and establishing new regulations on health plans.
-Although the Health Care Reform Laws do not mandate that employers offer health insurance, beginning in 2015 penalties will be assessed on large employers who do not offer health insurance that meets certain affordability or benefit requirements.
-Providing such additional health insurance benefits to the Company's employees, or the payment of penalties if such coverage is not provided, will increase the Company's expense.
-If the Company is unable to raise the rates it charges its clients to cover this expense, such increases in expense could harm the Company's financial results.
+In March 2010, the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010 (the "PPACA") was signed into law in the United States.
+The PPACA imposed new mandates on individuals and employers, requiring most individuals to have health insurance and, beginning in 2015, assessing penalties on large employers that do not offer health insurance that meets certain coverage, value, or affordability standards.
+Beginning 2015, the Company has redesigned its employee benefits to offer health insurance coverage to its temporary candidates in a way that it believes will meet the requirements of the PPACA's employer mandate.
+Providing such additional health insurance benefits and an increase in the number of employees who elect to participate in the Company's health plans may significantly increase the Company's health care-related costs.
+While the Company will attempt to recover these costs from its customers, there can be no assurance that it will be successfully able to do so and, if it cannot recover such costs, its financial results will suffer.